bono-cms/Tour/README.md

 The module provides a comprehensive solution for managing and selling tours effortlessly while ensuring a seamless user experience.

-- **Tour Details**: Manage essential information, including descriptions, inclusions, exclusions, and guest capacity (adults and children).
+- **Tour details**: Manage essential information, including descriptions, inclusions, exclusions, and guest capacity (adults and children).
-- **Multi-Category Support**: Assign a single tour to multiple categories simultaneously.
+- **Multi-category support**: Assign a single tour to multiple categories simultaneously.
-- **Related Tours**: Attach similar or complementary tours to enhance customer options.
+- **Related tours**: Attach similar or complementary tours to enhance customer options.
-- **Tour Gallery**: Upload and showcase multiple images for each tour.
+- **Tour gallery**: Upload and showcase multiple images for each tour.
 - **Itinerary Management**: Add and manage day-by-day tour details with titles and descriptions.
-- **Booking System**: Sell both priced and free tours.
+- **Booking system**: Manage both priced tours and those that require inquiry for pricing.
 - **Hotel Integration**: Optionally attach hotels to tour packages.
-- **Pricing Policy**: Define pricing based on the number of participants.
+- **Pricing policy**: Define pricing based on the number of participants.
-- **Recommended Tours**: Highlight selected tours for customers.
+- **Recommended tours**: Highlight selected tours for customers.
-- **User Reviews**: Allow users to leave feedback and rate tours.
+- **User reviews**: Allow users to leave feedback and rate tours.
-- **Advanced Search**: Enable visitors to search for tours based on their preferences.
+- **Advanced search**: Enable visitors to search for tours based on their preferences.

 ## Tour Template